dgalvis/rnn-working-memory/README.md

 conda env create -f requirements_<os_name>.yml conda activate rnn_env
 ```
+## To Do

+> Add complex use cases back in (examples with noise)
+> Add analysis and results back in (showing orthogonality prior to retrocue)
+> Fix docstrings

 ## Synthetic Dataset

 To see the synthetic data, use the Jupyter Notebook plot_dataset.ipynb.

+## Run Training and Testing

+For a use case, use the Jupyter Notebook run_rnn.ipynb.

 ## Parameters and Hyperparameters